objectionary/eo/README.md

 IN$:
 ```
 ##### `and` Attribute
-The `and` attribute object is used to perform logical conjunction operation on a variety of `bool` objects.
+The `and` attribute object represents logical conjunction on a variety of `bool` objects.
-The `and` attribute object has one free attribute `x` for the `bool` objects (conjuncts) on which the logical conjunction operation is to be performed. `x` may be empty or may have any number of `bool` objects.
+The `and` attribute object has one free attribute `x` for the `bool` objects (conjuncts). `x` may be empty or may have any number of `bool` objects.

-If the `and` attribute object is applied, its `@` (phi) attribute contains the resulting conjunction of the base `bool` object and all the objects bounded to the `x` attribute of the `and` attribute object.
+If the `and` attribute object is applied, it represents the conjunction of the base `bool` object and all the objects bound to the `x` attribute.
 ###### Example
 ```
 +package sandbox